iHeartMedia Taps Elton John, Billie Eilish, Mariah Carey, Backstreet Boys For ‘Living Room Concert’

-To replace the 2020 iHeartRadio Music Awards — one of several award shows canceled in response to the coronavirus pandemic — Fox and iHeart Media are set to present an hour-long benefit concert on Sunday, March 29.
+To replace the 2020 iHeartRadio Music Awards — one of several awards shows canceled in response to the coronavirus pandemic — Fox and iHeart Media are set to present an hour-long benefit concert on Sunday, March 29.
 According to Deadline, Elton John has signed on to host Fox Presents The iHeart Living Room Concert for America, which will spotlight the sacrifice of first responders, medical professionals and others on the frontlines of the fight against the spread of COVID-19.

 So far, the networks have confirmed performances by Alicia Keys, the Backstreet Boys, Billie Eilish, Green Day frontman Billie Joe Armstrong, Mariah Carey and Tim McGraw, though others are set to appear as well.
 Each artist will essentially put on an independently-produced, in-home performance, using his or her own audio and video equipment.